flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - Do the same steps on your second Flipper.

+- On Flipper 1, choose "Host game".
+  - select a valid frequency.  (like "433.92" in US region)
+  - choose a game number.
+  - click OK button to start game.

+- On Flipper 2, choose "Join game".
+  - select the same valid frequency as Flipper 1.
+  - "game   none" should change to show the game number from Flipper 1 & its name.
-- On one of the flippers press Left arrow to join the game.
+  -click OK button to join game.

 - Once two players are joined: